Aliases for VTA1 Gene

 Previous HGNC Symbols for VTA1 Gene

 C6ORF55 encodes a protein involved in trafficking of the multivesicular body, an endosomal compartment involved in sorting membrane proteins for degradation in lysosomes (Ward et al., 2005 [PubMed 15644320]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for VTA1 Gene

 VTA1 (Vesicle Trafficking 1) is a Protein Coding gene.
 Diseases associated with VTA1 include Amyotrophic Lateral Sclerosis Type 15 and Amyotrophic Lateral Sclerosis 9.
-Among its related pathways are Vesicle-mediated transport and Budding and maturation of HIV virion.
+Among its related pathways are HIV Life Cycle and Vesicle-mediated transport.
 Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.

 UniProtKB/Swiss-Prot for VTA1 Gene